 We often feel different while wearing different clothes.
-Clothes affect our mood too.
-Wearing Pj’s and shorts give us a feeling of comfort whereas wearing formals & suits makes us feel formal and sharp.
+Clothes affect our mood.
+Wearing Pj’s and shorts give us a feeling of comfort whereas wearing formals & suits make us feel formal and sharp.

 Thus, Our guerrilla idea for today is influenced by this research finding.
 It is about incorporating the dressing up with an HR initiative of succession planning.

 Succession planning is preparing an employee to take up a higher position.
 An employee is trained for the tasks to be handled, he/she undergoes training programs, attends meetings and seminars.
 Thus, it is more like a mock position drill.

 We believe that making “attire management” a part of the succession planning will help in better success of the program.

 Thus, dressing up should be made a core part of the process, where the employee dresses up for the role he intends on taking up.